spiffe/spiffe/standards/WIT-SVID.md

 Identifies the cryptographic algorithm used to sign the WIT-SVID.
 The `alg` header parameter is defined by the [JSON Web Signature (JWS)][2] document.

-For a WIT-SVID, this parameter MUST be present, and, set to one of the following supported values:
+For a WIT-SVID, this parameter MUST be present and set to one of the following supported values:

 `alg` Param Value | Digital Signature Algorithm
 ------------------|-----------------------------